seveas/python-hpilo/docs/firmware.rst

 =================================

 One of the key features of python_hpilo is that it makes iLO firmware updates painless.
-It can download the firmware for you, or you can feed it the .bin or .scexe files HP ships.
+It can download the firmware for you, or you can feed it the .bin, .scexe or .fwpkg files HP ships.

+Note that the newest versions of the firmware, as of August 2020, are shipped in a new format and you will need to use python-hpilo 4.4 or newer to extract and use them.
+If you cannot upgrade, you can manually extract the .bin file from the .fwpkg file (just open it with anything that can open zip files) and pass the .bin file to python-hpilo.

 From the CLI
 ------------